GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

    - If you use PlanetLab, make sure to run the following which will cause your PlanetLab credential to be downloaded:
      $ omni.py -f plc listresources
-   - If you use GCF, make sure to use the --more-strict option.
+   - If you use gcf, make sure to use the --more-strict option.

- * --untrusted-usercred allows you to pass in a user credential that is not trusted by the framework defined in the omni_config for use into test_ListResources_untrustedCredential
+ * --untrusted-usercred allows you to pass in a user credential that is not trusted by the framework defined in the omni_config for use in test_ListResources_untrustedCredential

  * Future versions of this test will provide options --rspec-file-list and --reuse-slice-list which take lists of RSpec file and lists